 THINGS TO DO IN DUBROVNIK

 Croatia seems to be the ‘in’ destination at the moment.
 Before we booked I spoke to lots of people who had been, were going or who are planning to go.
 My advice is GO!
 We had a fantastic time and really enjoyed our holiday there.
-So if you are heading to Croatia and wondering what to do I have put together a number of posts beginning with this one – Things to do in Dubrovnik.

 This post looks at things to do in Dubrovnik.
 This seems to be the city destination of the moment – I am sure Game of Thrones has influenced this slightly but I think word of mouth about all it has to offer is making it one of the post popular destinations in Europe at the moment.
 It is also a UNESCO World Heritage site (designated in 1979)